International adoption of South Korean children

-The international adoption of South Korean children was at first started as a result of a large number of orphaned mixed children from the Korean War after 1953, but later included orphaned Korean children.
-Religious organizations in the United States, Australia, and many Western European nations slowly developed into the apparatus that sustained international adoption as a socially integrated system.
-This system, however, is essentially gone as of 2020.
-The number of children given for adoption is lower than in comparable OECD countries of a similar size, the majority of adoptees are adopted by South Korean families, and the number of international adoptees is at a historical low.
+The international adoption of South Korean children started around 1953 as a measure to take care of the large number of mixed children that became orphaned during and after the Korean War.
+It quickly evolved to include orphaned Korean children.
+Religious organizations in the United States, Australia, and many Western European nations slowly developed the apparatus that sustained international adoption as a socially integrated system.

+From the 1970s through the 2000s, thousands of children were adopted overseas every year.
+Over time, the South Korean government has sought to decrease international adoptions in favor of domestic adoptions.
+In 2023, seventy years after its start, South Korea still sent 79 children overseas, making it the longest-running international adoption program in the world.

 Korean War and Holt

 Korean War

-A 1988 article which was originally in The Progressive and reprinted in Pound Pup Legacy said that less than one percent of Korean adoptees adopted now are Amerasian, but most of the Korean adoptees for the decade after the Korean War were Amerasians who were fathered by American soldiers.
+A 1988 article which was originally printed in The Progressive and was later reprinted in Pound Pup Legacy stated that less than one percent of Korean adoptees who are currently adopted are Amerasian, but during the decade after the Korean War, most of the Korean adoptees were Amerasians who were fathered by American soldiers.

-Albert C. Gaw (1993) said that 6,293 Koreans were adopted in the United States between 1955 and 1966, of whom about 46% were white and Korean mixed, 41% were fully Korean, and the rest were African-American and Korean mixed.
+Albert C. Gaw (1993) stated that 6,293 Koreans were adopted in the United States between 1955 and 1966, of whom about 46% were white and Korean mixed, 41% were fully Korean, and the rest were African-American and Korean mixed.
 The first wave of adopted people from Korea came from usually mixed-race children whose families lived in poverty; the children's parents were often American military men and Korean women.

-A 2015 article in Public Radio International said that Arissa Oh who wrote a book about the beginnings of international adoption said that, "Koreans have this myth of racial purity; they wanted to get rid of these children.
+A 2015 article which was printed in Public Radio International stated that Arissa Oh who wrote a book about the beginnings of international adoption said that "Koreans have this myth of racial purity; they wanted to get rid of these children.
 Originally international adoption was supposed to be this race-based evacuation."

 Holt

 The start of adoption in South Korea is usually credited to Harry Holt in 1955.
 Harry Holt wanted to help the children of South Korea, so Holt adopted eight children from South Korea and brought them home.
-In part due to the response that Holt got after adopting these eight children from the nationwide press coverage, Holt started Holt International Children's Services which is an adoption agency based in the United States which specialized in finding families for Korean children.
+In part due to the response that Holt got after adopting these eight children from the nationwide press coverage, Holt started Holt International Children's Services, which is an adoption agency based in the United States which specialized in finding families for Korean children.

 Touched by the fate of the orphans, Western religious groups as well as other associations started the process of placing children in homes in the United States and Europe.
 Adoption from South Korea began in 1955 when Bertha and Harry Holt went to Korea and adopted eight war orphans after passing a law through Congress.
 Their work resulted in the founding of Holt International Children's Services.
 The first Korean babies sent to Europe went to Sweden via the Social Welfare Society in the mid-1960s.
-By the end of that decade, the Holt International Children's Services began sending Korean orphans to Norway, Denmark, Belgium, the Netherlands, France, Switzerland and Germany.
+By the end of that decade, the Holt International Children's Services began sending Korean orphans to Norway, Denmark, Belgium, the Netherlands, France, Switzerland, and Germany.